Looking to purchase your home in Albany? Steve Thomas Real Estate, LLC can help.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of getting your application.
-This estimate is based on the loan amount.
-RESPA requirements require that it has to involve all closing costs and be within a precise range of accuracy, and I'll go over the estimate and let you know if it all looks adequate.
+Your mortgage lender will furnish you with a Loan Estimate (LE) detailing closing costs within three days of accepting your application.
+You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of accepting your loan application.
+This estimate is formed from the loan amount, and RESPA requirements dictate that it has to include all closing costs and be within a narrow range of accuracy.
+I'll examine the estimate and let you know if it all looks permissible.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new house.
 Enjoy it.
-And if you need anything or have any questions, just contact me at (518) 426-7703 or e-mail me at .
+And if you need anything or have any questions, be sure to contact me at (518) 426-7703 or e-mail me at .